mdi-chevron-left Glossary Asset

 Related Terms:

-• Liability: A financial obligation of an entity, an opposite concept to assets, which represents future sacrifices of economic benefits.
+• Liability: A financial obligation of a company that results in future sacrifices of economic benefits.

-• Depreciation: The accounting method of allocating the cost of a tangible asset over its useful life, reflecting the decrease in value over time.
+• Depreciation: The systematic reduction of the recorded cost of a fixed asset over its useful life.

 FAQs: